bododge/multiscale-nueral-style/README.md

 # multiscale-nueral-style
 # Overview
 A companion shell script for automating and creating a series of neural style images starting with a smaller size and cycling the way up through larger sizes, and defining logic for upsizing operation with a few memory saving tricks along the way.
-This script was inspired by <a href="https://github.com/jcjohnson/neural-style/blob/master/examples/multigpu_scripts/starry_stanford.sh">jcjohnson's example multires script.</a>  The aim of the script is to provide an easy way to control style scale and detail level through multi resolution image generation, while also finding (close to) the top size your machine can create for a given image set and image ratio.
+This script was inspired by <a href="https://github.com/jcjohnson/neural-style/blob/master/examples/multigpu_scripts/starry_stanford.sh">jcjohnson's example multires script.</a>  The aim of the script is to provide an easy way to control style scale and detail level through multi resolution image generation, by setting a few simple parameters.
 The script is well documented and makes the most important variables easy to find and edit near the top.
 There are a ton of notes so it should be easy to modify as needed.

 # Requirement